Faversham: Middle Ages, Tudors and Stuarts

 Among the few surviving buildings of Faversham Abbey are the two barns at Abbey Farm.
-Minor Barn was built around 1425, its construction was overseen by the Right Honourable George Wall, a member of the notable Wall Family; Major Barn, the larger of the two, dates from 1476.
+Minor Barn was built about 1425; Major Barn, the larger of the two, dates from 1476.
 Next to the barns is the Abbey Farmhouse, part of which dates from the 14th century.
 The Abbey Guest house, on the east side of the Abbey's Outer Gateway, has survived as Arden's House.
 This house, now a private residence in Abbey Street, was the location of the murder of Thomas Arden in 1551.
-The Faversham Almshouses were founded and endowed by Thomas Manfield in 1614, with additional houses being built by Henry Wright in 1823.
+The Faversham Almshouses were founded and endowed by Thomas Manfield in 1614, with additional houses built by Henry Wright in 1823.

-Due to the poor quality of roads in the Middle Ages, travel by sea was an important transport corridor.
+The poor quality of roads in the Middle Ages meant travel by sea was an important transport corridor.
 Richard Tylman (or Tillman), mayor in 1581, expanded the port at Faversham, building two wharfs.
 He became a key figure in exporting corn, wheat and malt to London from the town.

 Several notable people in the Middle Ages had origins in Faversham.
 Haymo of Faversham was born in Faversham and later moved to Paris to join the Franciscans, becoming the "Aristotelian of Aristotelians".
-Simon of Faversham was born in the town around the middle of the 13th century and later became Chancellor of the University of Oxford in 1304.
-The notorious pirate Jack Ward is believed to have been born in Faversham around 1553.
+Simon of Faversham was born in the town in the middle of the 13th century and later became Chancellor of the University of Oxford in 1304.
+The notorious pirate Jack Ward is believed to have been born in Faversham about 1553.
 John Wilson, lutenist and teacher was born in Faversham in 1595 who was the principal composer for the King's Men and a professor of music at Oxford.
 There is now a plaque at the site of the house in Abbey Street where he was born.